Security-Onion-Solutions/securityonion-docs/local-rules.rst

        send(ip/tcp/payload)

--  Check Sguil for the corresponding alert.
+-  Check Sguil/Squert/Kibana for the corresponding alert.

 -  You can see that we have an alert with the IP addresses we specified and the TCP ports we specified.
-If you right click on the **Alert ID** column you can select "Transcript" and verify the payload we sent.
+If you pivot from that alert to the corresponding pcap you can verify the payload we sent.

 -  You can learn more about snort and writing snort signatures from the `Snort Manual <http://manual.snort.org/node26.html>`__.